Hunting for an EMC-like effect for antiquarks: Abstract

 \section{Abstract}

-We argue that the Drell--Yan process in the $x_A \ge 0.15$ kinematics recently studied at FNAL by the Seaquest experiment may allow to observe an analog of the EMC effect for antiquarks.
-The effects of Fermi motion and energy losses are considered.
-The preliminary Seaquest data are inconsistent with the growth of the $\sigma_A/A\sigma_N$ ratio expected in the Fermi motion scenario at $x_A \ge 0.25$.
-The pattern of the $x_A$ dependence of the ratio seems also inconsistent with the energy loss scenario suggesting that effect is due to modification of the antiquark parton distributions.
-We argue that optimal kinematics to look for an antiquark EMC--like effect would be to measure the $\sigma_A/A\sigma_N$ ratios for $x_A = 0.2 \div 0.4$ and $x_p \approx constant$.
+We argue that the Drell--Yan process in the $x_A \ge 0.15$ kinematics recently studied at FNAL by the E906/SeaQuest experiment may allow to observe an analogous of the EMC effect for antiquarks.
+The effects of Fermi motion and energy loss are considered.
+The preliminary E906/SeaQuest data are inconsistent with the growth of the $\sigma_A/A\sigma_N$ ratio expected in the Fermi motion scenario at $x_A \ge 0.25$.
+The pattern of the $x_A$ dependence of the ratio seems also inconsistent with a scenario in which the dominant nuclear effect is a suppression of the cross section due to the energy loss experienced by a quark of the projectile proton involved in the Drell--Yan process.
+All together the data suggest the possibility of a modification of the antiquark parton distributions in nuclei, with a pattern similar to the one observed in the EMC effect.
+We argue that optimal kinematics to look for an antiquark EMC--like effect would be to measure the $\sigma_A^{DY}/A\sigma_N^{DY}$ ratios for $x_A$ = 0.2 -- 0.4 and $x_p$ $\approx$ constant.